pyomeca/bioptim/README.md

         assume_phase_dynamics=True,
     )
 ```
-The argument `assume_phase_dynamics` should be set to `True` if we assume the dynamics
-are the same within in each phase of the ocp problem.
+The argument `assume_phase_dynamics` should be set to `True` if we assume the dynamics are the same within each phase of the ocp problem.
-This argument increase speed to mount the problem, it should be consider each time you build an Optimal Control Program.
+This argument increases the speed to mount the problem; it should be considered each time you build an Optimal Control Program.
-The default value is `False`, meaning we consider the dynamic equations are different for each shooting node (e.g. when applying an different external force at each shooting node).
+The default value is `False`, meaning we consider the dynamic equations are different for each shooting node (e.g., when applying a different external force at each shooting node).

 ## Checking the ocp
-Now you can check if the ocp is well defined for the initial values.
+Now you can check if the ocp is well-defined for the initial values.
-This checking will help you to see if your constraints and objectives are ok.
+This checking will help see if your constraints and objectives are okay.
 To visualize it, you can use
 ```python
 ocp.check_conditioning()
 ```
-This will print two different plots !
+This call will print two different plots!

-The first one shows the jacobian matrix of constraints and the norm of each hessian matrix of constraints.
+The first shows the Jacobian matrix of constraints and the norm of each Hessian matrix of constraints.
-There are one matrix for each phase.
+There is one matrix for each phase.
 The first half of the plot can be used to verify if some constraints are redundant.
-It simply compare the rank of the jacobian with the numbers of contraints for each phase.
+It simply compares the rank of the Jacobian with the number of constraints for each phase.
 The second half of the plot can be used to verify if the equality constraints are linear.

 The second plot window shows the hessian of the objective for each phase.
-It calculates if the problem can be convexe by checking if the matrix is positive semi-definite.
+It calculates if the problem can be convex by checking if the matrix is positive semi-definite.
-It also calculate the condition number for each phase thanks to the eigen values.
+It also calculates the condition number for each phase thanks to the eigenvalues.

-If everything is ok, let's solve the ocp !
+If everything is okay, let us solve the ocp !

 ## Solving the ocp
 It is now time to see `Ipopt` in action!